Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 - Those external auditors met with Shetty, but their audits of Punjab National published in the bank’s annual reports from 2011 to 2017 did not raise alarms.

-- The RBI knew by 2016 there was a laundry list of problems at Indian banks that the central bank said“exposed the bank to heightened risk of fraudulent activities”.
+- The RBI knew by 2016 there was a laundry list of problems at Indian banks that the central bank said “exposed the bank to heightened risk of fraudulent activities”.

 - The central bank did not compel state banks to link their banking software with the SWIFT global interbank messaging network, a key vulnerability in the Punjab National fraud.